-Kacie Ehinger is in her first season at head volleyball coach at Baldwin Wallace University in 2019.
+Kacie Ehinger begins her second as the head women's volleyball coach at Baldwin Wallace University in 2020.

 During her tenure at Akron, Ehinger helped to lead the Zips to their most match wins in 2018 since the 2012 campaign.
 Some of her other coaching highlights included mentoring the libero to the eighth-best digs-per-set ratio for a single season in school history and helping the team increase its own overall ratio by over one dig per set from 2017 to 2018.
 Academically, Ehinger's teams twice landed on the American Volleyball Coaches Association (AVCA) Academic Honor Roll for having a Top-25 GPA in NCAA Division I while the 2016-17 team won the Schoonover Award for having the highest GPA in the department.
 She also coached a two-time College Sports Information Directors of America (CoSIDA)/Google Cloud Academic All-District student-athlete.